How to automate CRM deal management

 Enter your automation name, specify the sender, connect Google analytics, and select the unsubscribe page and unsubscribe form's language.

-Set the Series Start
+Set the series start

 Select the pipeline in which you want to track your deal stage change, current deal stage, and source of adding the deal.